-Harlem Globetrotter speaks out after banana thrown at him on live TV by news anchors
+Harlem Globetrotter speaks out after banana thrown at him on live TV by news broadcasters

-(CNN)A member of the Harlem Globetrotters is speaking out on racial insensitivities after two White Alabama news anchors threw fruit, including a banana, at him on live television.
+(CNN)A member of the Harlem Globetrotters is speaking out on racial insensitivities after two White Alabama news broadcasters threw fruit, including a banana, at him on live television.

 Maxwell Pearce, 24, known as "Hops Pearce" for the legendary basketball team, on Sunday released clips of the incident, which took place in January on Good Day Alabama for WBRC Fox6 News in Birmingham, Alabama.
 WBRC is a CNN affiliate.